infinitered/rmq/README.md

 Current roadmap:

-- v0.5 new view_controller system: which solves the #1 problem in rmq: having to pass rmq around in things like cells. rmq command will work everywhere
 - v0.6 new frame system: I’ve already designed this, I just have to implement it and use it in the real world and tweak.
 This is going to be very cool.
 It adds to the existing frame system.
 It doesn’t replace constraints, but rather gives you almost all the features you need without the complexity of constraints.
 - v0.6.5 templates and stylers all finished
 - v0.6.7 performance improvements